 Neighborhood Needs & Desire Petitions

-After you have completed your application and submitted it for consideration, the City Clerk's Office will set hearing dates for your neighborhood boundaries and application public hearing.
+After you have completed your application and submitted it for consideration, the Licensing Office will set hearing dates for your neighborhood boundaries and for your application public hearing.

-The neighborhood boundaries are typically not less than 1/2 mile radius from the site proposed for a liquor license and the public hearing date will be not less than thirty (30) days from the date of receipt of your application by the City Clerk's Office.
+The neighborhood boundaries set are typically not less than 1/2 mile radius from the site proposed for a liquor license.
+The public hearing date will be not less than thirty (30) days from the date of receipt of your complete application by the Licensing Office.

-The Beverages Licensing Authority (the "Authority") will set your neighborhood boundaries, usually the month before your public hearing.
-You are welcome to attend your boundary setting hearing, but are not required to do so.
-If you do not attend the meeting, you will need to contact the Licensing Clerk the next day to obtain your boundaries or a letter will be mailed to your business mailing address soon after such meeting.
-Failure to obtain your boundaries may result in a one month delay.
+The Beverages Licensing Authority (the "Authority") will set your neighborhood boundaries, usually at the hearing the month before your public hearing.
+You are welcome to attend your boundary setting hearing or to submit suggested boundaries, but you are not required to do so.

-Each petitioner must include a signed "Affidavit of Circulator" or an equivalent form indicating that he/she personally witnessed each signature appearing on the petition and that, to the best of his/her knowledge, each signature is the signature of the person whose name it purports to be and that the address given opposite the person's name is the true residential or business address of the person signing the petition.
-Failure to affix a completed "Affidavit of Circulator," including notarization, may cause petition invalidity concerns to be raised by the Authority.
+Each petitioner who has collected petition results door to door must include a signed "Affidavit of Circulator" that is notarized indicating that he/she personally witnessed each signature appearing on the petition and that, to the best of his/her knowledge, each signature is the signature of the person whose name it purports to be and that the address given opposite the person's name is the true residential or business address of the person signing the petition.
+Failure to affix a completed affidavit of circulator, including notarization, may cause petition invalidity concerns to be raised by the Authority.